Note

 Random sensor manager

-The first method RandomSensorManager
+The first sensor manager, RandomSensorManager

-, randomly chooses the action(s) for the sensor to take
+, randomly chooses action(s) for

-to make an observation.
-To do this the choose_actions()
+the sensor to take to make an observation.
+To do this, the choose_actions()

-function uses random.sample()
+uses random.sample()

-to draw a random sample from all possible directions the sensor could point in
+to draw a random sample from all possible directions the sensor

-at each time step.
+could point in at each time step.

 from stonesoup.sensormanager import RandomSensorManager